The Monthly Expenses and Cost of Living in the United Kingdom’s Largest City Are Higher Than Anywhere Else

 During the last two years, there is a certain buzz about how Polish immigrants that lived for years in the UK are returning to Poland due to the increasing salaries and improving economy in their homeland (and the soaring feel of unsafety in London).
 That puzzled me: yes, the salaries here in Poland are increasing, but still, I bet they are far lower than London for the same jobs.
 I imagined that there is something else at play here: the cost of living in London when compared to other European capitals.

 For this reason, I decided to spend hours researching how the prices in London, the capital of the United Kingdom, compare with the capitals of the five largest countries in the European Union: Germany (Berlin), France (Paris), Italy (Rome), Spain (Madrid) and Poland (Warsaw).

 Here are the premises used for this comparison between London’s living costs and other European capitals:

 Average Cost of Living and Monthly Expenses in London for One Person

 To make this objective, I wrote this article using the following guideline: What are the average monthly expenses for one person (a single, young professional living alone in a rented studio)?

 Why did I use this specific pattern to write this article?

 First, to make it straightforward.

 Second, I guess this represents a large share of my readers.

-Third, from the numbers written below, you can also guess the costs for a couple or a family by adding additional expenses like nursery or education.
+Third, from the numbers written below, you can also guess the costs for a couple or a family by adding additional expenses like a nursery or education.

-And Fourth, because during seven years of my life I was exactly this kind of person: a single, young professional expatriate.
+And Fourth, because for seven years of my life I was exactly this kind of person: a single, young professional expatriate.

 Living Expenses Considered

 The living costs below consider the late 20s, early 30s person, living alone, eating 2400 kcal per day in a diversified diet, who enjoys eating out once per week and drinking some pints of beer every time he meets his friends, frequents a gym and has a haircut once per month.